shiinamiyuki/akari_render/README.md

 # On Mac:
 cargo run --release --bin akr-cli -- -s ./scenes/cbox/cbox.json -r ./scenes/cbox/integrator.json --as qbvh

-# GPU Rendering is broken now
+# GPU Rendering is broken now, may or may not be fixed in the forseeable future.
 # cargo run --release --features gpu --bin akr-cli -- -s ./scenes/cbox.json -r ./scenes/integrator.json --gpu
 ```